ZMoberg/ZMoberg/README.md

 - Looking to learn more about native application development and web3 technologies
 - Reach out to me about anything, I love jumping in random projects!
 - Aspiring open source contributer (but most likely breaker)
-- Proud father to a better version of the future (except my back...that hurts)
+- I love mechanical keyboards (...seriously, it's a problem)

 <br>